AmyChengg/weather-app/README.md

 One mistake I made was changing a file that I shouldn't have changed.
 There was an error for my IconData, so VSCode prompted me to add two positional arguments to IconData.
 Later, I realized that it was unncessary to add more arguments because my other code started breaking and asking for the expected arguments.
 It took me 7 hours to realize what I did wrong, and fix it so my code can run.
 As a result of this mistake, I will not follow VSCode to fix my errors in the future, because that can potentially cause new errors.

 ### Acknowledgements
-This is an assignment from the University of Washington course, CSE340 Interaction Programming, offered in Spring 2024.
+This is an assignment for a University of Washington course.